Acid perfusion test

-Acid perfusion test, also called the Bernstein test, is a test done to reproduce the pain when the lower esophagus is irrigated with an acid solution in people with GERD (gastroesophageal reflux disease).
+Acid perfusion test, also called the Bernstein test, is a mostly obsolete test done to reproduce the pain when the lower esophagus is irrigated with an acid solution in people with GERD (gastroesophageal reflux disease).

 There will be a negative result in normal people, but a false positive reading may be seen in up to 15% of people.

-Bernstein test is simple and cheap but mostly obsolete nowadays.
+The Bernstein test is simple and cheap but mostly obsolete nowadays.
 Esophageal pH monitoring is the gold standard for GERD.
-However, the initial management is with proton pump inhibitors.
-If the patient does not respond to it, and continues to have symptoms of GERD, i.e. heartburn, hoarseness, chronic cough, then 24 hr pH monitoring should be considered.
+However, the initial management is with proton-pump inhibitors.
+If the symptoms of GERD (such as heartburn, hoarseness, or chronic cough) persist, then 24-hr pH monitoring should be considered.